agentdavo/cncvis/tinygl/README.md

 ### Multithreading support

-TinyGL uses a small lock-step worker thread to speed up a few heavy operations.
+TinyGL can optionally spin up a small lock-step worker thread to speed up a few heavy operations.
+Pass `-DTINYGL_ENABLE_THREADS=ON` (the default) to CMake to enable it or `OFF` for a pure single-thread build.
+Adjust the number of worker threads with `-DTINYGL_NUM_THREADS=<n>` (default 4).
+This approach avoids relying on `stdatomic` operations so TinyGL remains portable even on platforms where C11 atomics are missing or slow.

 These are the operations that are accelerated by multithreading: